Quote list0

 Specific models and floors for rats or mice

-Designed for multiple-cage systems
+Designed for multiple-cage systems for high throughput

 Physical